LucasGallone/RDSExpert/README.md

 # RDSExpert | Introduction

 RDSExpert is an advanced RDS (Radio Data System) decoder for TEF webservers.
+It is also designed for RBDS (American variant).
 <br>
 <br>
 This tool will be of particular interest to radio engineers and anyone with an interest in radio engineering.
 Its purpose is to allow in-depth analysis of the RDS data carried by FM signals, which webservers cannot completely display for obvious usability reasons.